alberto-lazari/masters-thesis/chapters/permission-model.typ

 Additionally, its `mRegistry` field manages an internal storage of information about all known permissions in the system and their related settings.

 ==== RuntimePermissionsPersistenceImpl
-Its the latest implementation responsible for managing runtime permission data persistence.
+It is the latest implementation responsible for managing runtime permission data persistence.
-It is part of the `PermissionController` Android Pony EXpress (APEX) module that focuses exclusively on permission management, and is responsible for reading and writing the state of a user's permissions its `runtime-permissions.xml` file.
+It is part of the `PermissionController` Android Pony EXpress (APEX) module that focuses exclusively on permission management, and is responsible for reading and writing the state of a user's permissions in its `runtime-permissions.xml` file.

 While legacy code is still present across the framework, where permissions were handled by internal components using hidden APIs, this newer approach moves the functionality into a specialized module that can be upgraded independently from the system @permission_controller.
 `RuntimePermissionsPersistenceImpl` specifically takes care of the actual parsing and serialization of the XML files that store permissions data for each user.

-The files group every permission requested by apps installed by a user, specifying the grant status and additional flags.
+The permissions files group every permission requested by apps installed by a user, specifying the grant status and additional flags.
 They not only group runtime permissions, as the file name implies, but also install-time ones.
 @permission_xml provides an example where the Internet and NFC permissions are stored,